 Kunichi Nomura helped with the story.
 He’s not part of your usual gang.
 How did you find him and what did he bring?

 Kun is a very old friend of mine and Roman’s and, as soon as we started working on the script, I wrote to Kun and said: ‘You know, Kun, we may need some help.’
 I didn’t even tell him what it was.
 Jason, Roman and I were working on it first.
 I then started asking Kun for more and more information and before long he became one of our key collaborators.
-Not just on the story, on keeping us inspired with ideas and and also helping us figure out what is right in Japan.
-Also he helped us cast the movie because quite a lot of the film is in Japanese and the actors are Japanese.
+Not just on the story, on keeping us inspired with ideas and also helping us figure out what is right in Japan.
+Also, he helped us cast the movie because quite a lot of the film is in Japanese and the actors are Japanese.
 Kun helped us figure out who we ought to have in certain parts and how to get them and he also helped me direct.
 Everything in Japanese was a co-effort of ours.
-And he translated quite a bit, and re-translated and refined the translations.
+And he translated quite a bit and re-translated and refined the translations.
 Kun is actually in The Grand Budapest Hotel.
 He’s a guest in this hotel and that’s because he’s a friend.
 He came to visit us and be in the movie.

-W were very dependent on Kun.
+W was very dependent on Kun.
 There’s a lot of text that’s in Japanese in the movie and we have other collaborators who helped in that way.
 Certainly in the performances of the actors who speak Japanese, Kun was the one I depended on.

 The love of language present in all your films is pushed further in Isle of Dogs because you have this translation motif.

 I thought it would be exciting to do it that way.
 Part of the thing of making a movie is what you learn from your research – what you discover – that you can then share.
-You end up changed when it’s all done because you had this experience with something new.
-I wanted language to play a role without it becoming an obstacle.
-You can simply subtitle it but instead we tried all kinds of different words and also let the Japanese speak for itself.
+You end up changing when it’s all done because you had this experience with something new.
+I wanted the language to play a role without it becoming an obstacle.
+You can simply subtitle it but instead, we tried all kinds of different words and also let the Japanese speak for itself.
 You don’t necessarily know what people are saying a certain amount of the time, but you sort of get it.

 When you’re at this stage where you have the germ of an idea, do you have certain rituals to bring it to the fore?